-Coverage is for transportation expenses if there is civil or political unrest in the country in which you are visiting (which may or may not be specifically related to terrorism).
-Huge protests broke out in Iran?
-People flooding the streets in Venezuela and shit is on fire?
-There is a genuine threat to your safety?
-World Nomads covers that and will get you out.
+This coverage is for transportation expenses if there is a natural disaster or civil or political unrest in the country in which you are visiting (which may or may not be specifically related to terrorism).

-Reimburses for prepaid, non-refundable cancellation charges if you must cancel your trip (after the effective date of your insurance plan) due to covered sickness, accidental injury, or death of you, a family member or traveling companion; inclement weather, unforeseen natural disaster at home or at your destination, strike or other covered reasons.
+This cover reimburses travellers for prepaid, non-refundable cancellation charges if a traveller is forced to cancel a trip for specified reasons.
+Trip cancellation does not cover travellers who simply change their mind but rather can cover cancellation due to covered sickness, accidental injury, death, inclement weather, an unforeseen natural disaster at home or at the travel destination, strike or other covered reasons.

 Accidental Death and Dismemberment

-This coverage is for the loss of life or limb as a result of an accidental injury occurring during the trip.
-The loss must occur within 365 days after the date of the accident causing the loss.
-Basically what this means is if you have an accident and are dying, if you die your family will be covered.
+This pretty macabre aspect of cover concerns death and or dismemberment whilst travelling.
+It is coverage for the loss of life or limb as a result of an accidental injury occurring during the trip. is if you have an accident and are dying then if you die your family may be covered.

-Same goes if you have something happen that results in your arm eventually being removed as a result of the accident.
-Pretty grim I know, but we can’t pretend that no one has ever died whilst traveling before.
+Pretty grim I know, but we can’t pretend that no one has ever died whilst travelling before.

-If you know you will be participating in a dangerous activity plan accordingly.
-I advise that you make it easy for yourself and your potential rescuers.
-What I mean is that you should have your insurance information in your wallet or tucked in your rain jacket for example so all of your World Nomads info in an easy to find place.
+If you know that you will be participating in some kind of risky activity then it may be sensible to plan thoroughly and accordingly.
+This means making sure you have the WN phone number and your insurance information in your wallet or tucked in your rain jacket for example so all of your World Nomads info is in an easy to find place.

 Make it known to your group what to do if an accident occurs.
 They need to contact World Nomads as soon as possible in order for you to be covered.